unbit/uwsgi-docs/Configuration.rst

 %U       username (if available, otherwise fallback to uid) of the user running the process (version 2.0)
 %g       gid of the user running the process (version 2.0)
 %G       group name (if available, otherwise fallback to gid) of the user running the process (version 2.0)
+%j       HEX representation of the djb33x hash of the full config path
+%J       same as %j but refer to the first non-template config file

 ======== ==